vito/bass/README.md

 Notice that we called `(run)` twice.
 The second time it was cached, and `(each)` just looped over its cached response.

-### reproducible artifacts via workload paths
+### reproducible artifacts via thunk paths

-A workload path is a path paired with the workload that creates it.
+A thunk path is a path paired with the thunk that creates it.

-Whereas Concourse builds ostensibly reproducible artifacts and persists them in the cluster, Bass artifacts are built and passed around _by value_, where the value contains the workload structure that created it, including all of its input artifacts, recursively.
+Whereas Concourse builds ostensibly reproducible artifacts and persists them in the cluster, Bass artifacts are built and passed around _by value_, where the value contains the thunk structure that created it, including all of its input artifacts, recursively.

-Bass workloads run in a fresh working directory in which the process may place data to be cached.
-Workload paths refer to paths within the working directory.
+Bass thunks run in a fresh working directory in which the process may place data to be cached.
+Thunk paths refer to paths within the working directory.

 ```clojure
 => (-> ($ .git clone "https://github.com/vito/booklit" ./repo/)